ryankinal/haGrid/examples/wired/README.md

 * Right column item separators

 Those things should be simple enough, and actually, the sticky footer represents one of those one-off items that might have very little to do with the grid, or with OOCSS at all.

+Files:

+* layout.html - shows just the layout, without any real content
+* index.html - shows the entire page, layout and content combined
+* skin.css - the content styles (as opposed to layout styles)